bamlpc/WhoIsClicking/README.md

 # Initialization

-First we need to do its to setup the enviroment variables.
-Rename the `.env.example` to `.env` and setup your own id's and passwords.
+First, we need to do it's to set up the environment variables.
+Rename the `.env.example` to `.env` and set up your own IDs and passwords.
 If you just want to fast test it with the default values:

-linux: `mv .env.example .env`
+ * Linux: `mv .env.example .env`
-powershell: `Rename-Item -Path ".env.example" -NewName ".env"`
+ * PowerShell: `Rename-Item -Path ".env.example" -NewName ".env"`

 Now if this is the first time building the project you could just `docker-compose up`
-This will automatically apply `-f docker-compose.override.yml` that is the development enviroment.
+This will automatically apply `-f docker-compose.override.yml` that is the development environment.
-Keep in mind that the dev env will make volumes for the databse, so if you changes some .env value its probably a good moment to cleanup the data.
+Keep in mind that the dev env will make volumes for the database, so if you change some .env value it's probably a good moment to cleanup the data.
 For this you could:

-powershell:
+ * powershell:
     `docker-compose down`
     `docker system prune --all -f`
     `Remove-Item -recurse -force backend\qr-api\qrs, infra\mongo-db\data, infra\mongo-db\log, infra\nginx\log`
     `docker-compose up`
-linux:
+ * linux:
     `docker-compose down`
     `docker system prune --all -f`
     TODO: linux command backend\qr-api\qrs, infra\mongo-db\data, infra\mongo-db\log, infra\nginx\log
     `docker-compose up`

-`docker-compose up --build` the first time, and just `docker compose up` after we have our images builded.
+`docker-compose up --build` the first time, and just `docker-compose up` after we have our images built.

 &nbsp;

 # Networking
-This project is desing to use docker pivate networks, in production you wont be able to access the backend unless you hit nginx fist.
+This project is designed to use docker private networks, in production you won't be able to access the backend unless you hit nginx fist.

 ## Network structure:

-TODO: add diagram of network with ips
+TODO: add a diagram of the network with ips

 ## Network in dev
 In development we map all applications to localhost, this is just to make development easy: